keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-delivery.md

 git push
 ```

-Eventually, Argo CD will notify these changes and apply the updated helm chart
+Eventually, Argo CD will notice those changes and apply the updated helm chart
 to the cluster.
 This is also reflected in a new `KeptnAppVersion` being created in the `dev` stage: